nagarjun73/bike-rental-frontend/README.md

 Motomate app facilitates easy vehicle rentals for personal, official or trip purposes.
 Users can search, book, and pay for available vehicles based on location and dates with long-term rental options.
 Hosts manage their fleet, keep track vehicle locations ensuring a seamless experience for both users and hosts.

-**Dummy profile to test** (Account creation process includes KYC so need admin approval for doc verification)
+**Dummy profile to test** (Account creation process includes KYC. it needs admin approval for doc verification)
 1. **User**
 email: user1@gmail.com
 pw: Secret@123